 The Company's products are classified into two core business segments; the solar and semiconductor equipment segment and the polishing supplies segment.
-The solar and semiconductor equipment segment designs, manufactures and markets semiconductor wafer processing and handling equipment used in the fabrication of integrated circuits, solar cells and MEMS.
-Also included in the solar and semiconductor equipment segment are the R2D operations, the manufacturing support service operations and corporate expenses, except for a small portion that is allocated to the polishing supplies segment.
+The solar and semiconductor equipment segment designs, manufactures and markets semiconductor wafer processing and handling equipment used in the fabrication of solar cells, integrated circuits, and MEMS.
+Also included in the solar and semiconductor equipment segment are the manufacturing support service operations and corporate expenses, except for a small portion that is allocated to the polishing supplies segment.
 The polishing supplies segment designs, manufactures and markets carriers, templates and equipment used in the lapping and polishing of wafer-thin materials, including silicon wafers used in the production of semiconductors.